 While players can't be eliminated from the tournament itself, busting out while in the Double Diamond Table causes the player to switch with a high-positioned player in the Diamond Table (automatically re-buying 2,500 chips) and busting out while in the Triple Diamond Table causes the player to switch with a high-positioned player in the Double Diamond Table (automatically re-buying 25,000 chips).
 Busting out while in the Diamond Table, however, causes the player to automatically re-buy 2,500 chips at the cost of not being able to earn any experience points for two hands.
 Players moving up to the Double Diamond or the Triple Diamond table automatically add 25,000 or 250,000 chips to their payroll.

-If the player ever finishes 1st, 2nd, or 3rd compared to the other nine players of his/her resulting table, then he/she is granted the Life Preserver, which is a special one-use passive item that allows the player to stay at the Double Diamond or Triple Diamond table and re-buy if he/she busts out of either table.
+If the player ever finishes 1st, 2nd, or 3rd compared to the other nine players of their resulting table, then that player is granted the Life Preserver, which is a special one-use passive item that allows the player to stay at the Double Diamond or Triple Diamond table and re-buy if that player busts out of either table.
 Each player can only carry one Life Preserver at a time (which remains with the player throughout the season).

 Hot Pots and Ultra Timer

 Texas Heat includes new gameplay mechanics not used in the main tournament game mode.
 The first, "Hot Pots", is when the pot becomes twice the size of the starting chip amount.
 This event causes the blinds and antes to double while adding to the "Hot Pot Jackpot" (in which all players, at the end of the game, are granted a portion of the overall Jackpot based on their best hand that round).

 The second mechanic, "Ultra Timer", punishes player idleness by decreasing each player's turn time the longer they wait in their previous turn.
 This can only be countered by setting up pre-actions (deciding to check/fold/bet before it's their turn), which gives them turn time back.